 We organise regular careers events and routinely play host to law firms who wish to come and meet our students.
 There is an annual law fair, giving students the opportunity to meet future legal employers.
 Academic staff in the Law School and Careers & Employability also offer invaluable careers advice and support.
 Every year, our students become members of the Inns of Court, secure scholarships for vocational training, and obtain vacation placements, training contracts, and minipupillage opportunities from a range of providers.

-Undergraduate students can develop their legal skills through a number of extracurricular activities, including mentoring by members of the legal profession, mooting and negotiation competitions, court marshalling and legal visits to firms or public courts.
-The University has four student legal societies which cater for the diverse career trajectories of our students and host lively extracurricular and enrichment activities.
+Undergraduate students can develop their legal skills through a number of extracurricular activities, such as mentoring by members of the legal profession, mooting, and negotiation competitions.
+There are four student legal societies which cater for the diverse career trajectories of our students and host lively extracurricular and enrichment activities.